kojix2/chatgpt-cli/README.md

 - You can quickly try development by using [Gitpod](https://www.gitpod.io/).

-## Acknowledgments
+## Acknowledgements

-This tool has been very much influenced directly and indirectly by the creative work of the following people.
+This tool has been greatly influenced, both directly and indirectly, by the creative work of the following individuals.

 - @mamantoha - [http_proxy](https://github.com/mamantoha/http_proxy)
 - @hkalexling - [Mango/src/util/proxy.cr](https://github.com/getmango/Mango/blob/master/src/util/proxy.cr)